methusalah/OpenRTS/README.md

 You want to participate and make OpenRTS a fully functionnal game engine ?
 The more the merrier !

 ### GitHub issues
-We've got a gazillion of issues you can work on and we will be happy to add your request for new features
+We've got a gazillion of issues you can work on right now, and we will be happy to add your requested features to the list.

 ### Ressources
 OpenRTS wants to provide it's own complete and workable dataset to allow immediate RTS creation.